-Research population
+4.2 Research population

 The target population to which we want to generalize the research findings was limited to firms that met the following conditions.
-Companies must have obtained a CO2PL certificate at least before the second quarter of 2012 because companies must have had sufficient time to implement the CO2PL as an energy or carbon management system.
-Furthermore, only companies with a CO2 footprint larger than 5 ktons of CO2 emissions in scopes 1 and 2 were included since these companies were roughly responsible for about 80 % of the total emissions covered by the CO2PL scheme (Rietbergen and Blok 2013).
-Finally, companies must still be an active participant in the CO2PL.
-The target population consisted of 57 firms out of more than 500 certified companies (date: February 2014), covering about 1.48 Mtons of aggregated CO_2 emissions in 2013.
+Companies must have obtained a CO_2PL certificate at least before the second quarter of 2012, because companies must have had sufficient time to implement the CO_2PL as an energy or carbon management system.
+Furthermore, only companies with a CO_2 footprint larger than 5 ktons of CO_2 emissions in scope 1 and 2 were included, since these companies were roughly responsible for about 80% of the total emissions covered by the CO_2PL scheme (Rietbergen and Blok 2013).
+Finally, companies must still be an active participant in the CO_2PL .
+The target population consisted of 57 firms, out of more than 500 certified companies (date: February 2014), covering about 1.48 Mtons of aggregated CO_2 emissions in 2013.
 Table 2 shows the company profiles of the research population.
 Most companies had construction and civil engineering as their main activity.
-All companies were classified as large companies since they generally exceed the criteria for small- and medium-sized enterprises according to CEC (2003).1
+All companies were classified as large companies since they generally exceed the criteria for small and medium-sized enterprises according to CEC (2003)1.

-Interview sample
+4.3 Interview sample

 Thirty-three companies, which were randomly selected from the target population, were contacted to participate in the research.
-Finally, a sample of 25 firms was selected (companies 1-25 in Table 2); six firms were rejected because a new CO2PL coordinator was recently appointed; and two firms were not willing to participate.
-The interviewees held varying positions such as sustainability, health, environment and quality (SHEQ) manager; sustainability officer; environmental coordinator;
+Finally, a sample of twenty-five firms was selected (companies 1-25 in Table 2); six firms were rejected because a new CO2PL coordinator was recently appointed; and two firms were not willing to participate.
+The interviewees held varying positions such as Sustainability, Health, Environment and Quality (SHEQ) manager, sustainability officer, environmental coordinator, director, energy consultant etc. In total twenty-seven interviews with thirty-four representatives of twenty-five certified companies were conducted in the period from March 2014 until July 2014.
+In December 2014, seven additional interviews were conducted with non-certified companies (companies 58-64 in Table 2).
+These latter companies were shortlisted on the Cobouw 50, a list with the 50 largest companies in the construction and civil and engineering sector in the Netherlands (Cobouw 2013).